lustre-labs/lustre/pages/guide/04-spa-deployments.md

         uses: actions/deploy-pages@v4
 ```

-Make sure to update the Gleam and OTP versions to match your project's requirements.
+> **Note**: Make sure to update the Gleam and OTP versions to match your project's requirements.

 This workflow: